 How Hort Innovation collects personal information

 We also automatically collect certain information when you visit our website.
-Such information includes your browser type, server address, operating system type, your IP address, how and when you use our website and previous websites visited.
-We generally use this information on anonymous basis and do not use it to personally identify you unless required to do so by law.
+Such information includes your browser type, server address, operating system type, your IP address, how and when you use any of our websites, and previous websites visited.
+We generally use this information on an anonymous basis and do not use it to personally identify you unless required to do so by law.
 Where Hort Innovation conducts online voting processes, Hort Innovation may view the IP address or email address of voters to ensure that voting is legitimate.
 Hort Innovation may therefore, from time to time, need to verify email and IP addresses.

 The purposes for which Hort Innovation collects, holds and uses personal information